[Written by NOAA

-- Drought, with an average cost of $9.4 billion per event†
+- Drought/heat waves have an average cost of $9.7 billion per event.

-- Wildfires, with an average cost of $5.0 billion per event†
+- Wildfires have an average cost of $6.0 billion per event.

-- Flooding, with an average cost of $4.6 billion per event
+- Flooding events have an average cost of $4.6 billion per event.

 - Winter storms have an average cost of $3.9 billion per event.

 - Freezes have an average cost of $3.6 billion per event.